andrewtwin/ip-aggregator/README.md

 ## Examples

-Combine an address from both stdin and as arguments.
+Combine addresses from both stdin and as arguments.
 ```
 echo '192.168.0.0/24,192.168.2.0/24' | ip-aggregator -s 192.168.1.0/24 192.168.3.0/24
 Input 4 addresses: 192.168.0.0/24